marcusbynoe/reading-notes/102/class6.md

 `prompt( )` = how you can get info from the user

 `document.write( )` = how you will put content on your website

+## Things I want to know more about

+I would like to know more advanced functions that an end user could interact with to make the webpage mroe fun.